 8. What counties / areas do you service?
-We currently service 41 Florida counties.
+We currently service 42 Florida counties.
 We service all of Central Florida including the entire region around Orlando, Kissimmee, Apopka, Altamonte Springs, Clermont, Ocala, Gainesville, Deltona, and Deland.
 We service the entire Space Coast of Melbourne, Cocoa Beach, Brevard, Daytona Beach, New Smyrna Beach, and Palm Coast.
 We service the West Coast including Tampa, St Petersburg, Sarasota, Bradenton, Lakeland, Spring Hill, Fort Myers, Cape Coral, and Naples.
-We service South Florida and the Treasure Coast including Miami, Hialeah, Fort Lauderdale, West Palm Beach, Stuart, and Port St Lucie.
+We service South Florida and the Treasure Coast including Miami, Hialeah, Fort Lauderdale, West Palm Beach, Stuart, Port St Lucie, and Vero Beach.
 We service Northeast Florida including Jacksonville, Orange Park, Palatka, and St Augustine.
 If you do not see your county on our map, call us anyway because we still may be able to help you.
 CLICK HERE FOR DETAILED SERVICE AREA MAP

 9. How long is my listing for?
 Our 'For Sale' listing agreement is for 12 months; as necessary you can extend this listing at $100 for each additional 6 month period.
 Our 'For Rent' listing agreement is for 4 months; as necessary you can extend the 'For Rent' listing at $99 for each additional 4 month period.
 If you are struggling to sell or rent your house, please contact us so we can help you re-evaluate it.
 We have full-service Realtors and property managers on staff to help you.
 (If your home sells or rents in less time, the remaining listing time cannot be applied to other properties.)